-For desktop computer assistance, printer support, reservations, or other computer and network support see
+For desktop computer assistance, printer support, reservations, or other computer and network support see: computer support

-IP addresses that connect computers to the network can be requested at
+IP addresses that connect computers to the network can be requested at: IP Address Request

 In addition, the Help Desk has some laptops and LCD projectors that are available for checkout for use at presentations.
 There is no charge for the labor to repair GT owned computer equipment, but parts will be charged to your advisor or a lab account.
-For more information, see
+For more information, see: computer support

 Before you log in, review the posted material.
 You should be programmed twenty-four hours a day for access to the cluster with your Buzz Card.
 If this is not the case, contact facilities for help.

 There are two printers in the MRDC Open Lab that are managed by GT Printing & Copy Services.
-The Black & White printer (ME Black) has a per page fee, which is cheaper than the per page fee for the Color printer (ME Color) costs $0.19/per page.
+The Black & White printer (ME Black) has a per page fee, which is cheaper than the per page fee for the Color printer (ME Color).
 Students can use their BuzzCard to pay for printing.
 Students receive a weekly printing allowance.
 Printers are located in various buildings on campus.
 Locations and rates can be found here: http://print.gatech.edu/student-printing